davidBelanger/torch-util/README.md

 The best way to learn about our framework is to read these heavily-commented example scripts.

 * Preprocessing: exampleProcessing.sh
-* Model Training: exampleTraining.sh (assumes exampleProcessing.sh has been called)
+* Model training: exampleTraining.sh (assumes exampleProcessing.sh has been called)
-* Model Application to new data: exampleModelApplication.sh
+* Model application to new data: exampleModelApplication.sh
+* Initializing embeddings using pre-trained vectors: examplePretrainedEmbeddings.sh

 # Input Data #